19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) notify the owner developer concerned that he rejects that schedule, stating his reasons for objecting to the allocation of share values therein.

-(8) Every contract for the sale of any lot or proposed lot in a development shall be deemed to include a term that the owner developer of the development has agreed to sell an undivided share in the land on which the lot or proposed lot is or is to be erected with a value or, in the case of a lot or proposed lot in a staged development, within a range of share values, determined in accordance with the proposed share values or proposed range of share values, as the case may be, assigned to each lot or proposed lot shown in the schedule of strata units or amended schedule of strata units, as the case may be, for the development last accepted by the Commissioner before the execution of that contract.
+(8) Every contract for the sale of any lot or proposed lot in a development shall be deemed to include a term that the owner developer of the development has agreed to sell an undivided share in the land on which the lot or proposed lot is or is to be erected with a value determined in accordance with the proposed share values assigned to each lot or proposed lot shown in the schedule of strata units or amended schedule of strata units, as the case may be, for the development last accepted by the Commissioner before the execution of that contract.

 [LT(S)A, s.
 7]

+[Act 35 of 2017 wef 01/02/2019]

 ### Schedule of strata units not to be changed once accepted

 12\.—(1) Where a schedule of strata units for a development has been filed and accepted by the Commissioner under section 11, the owner developer of the development shall not make any change to any share value in the schedule of strata units, the area of any lot or proposed lot in the development or any part of the common property or limited common property, if any, of the development unless he has filed an amended schedule of strata units with the Commissioner and the Commissioner accepts that amended schedule of strata units.

-\*(2) Where a schedule of strata units has been filed and accepted by the Commissioner in respect of any staged development, the owner developer of the staged development shall not make any change to the share value of any lot or proposed lot in any stage of the staged development unless he files with the Commissioner an amended schedule of strata units showing —

-(a) the adjusted share value (if any) of each lot or proposed lot comprised in the first and any preceding stage of the staged development; and

-(b) the proposed share value to be allotted to each lot or proposed lot comprised in that stage of the staged development,

-and the Commissioner accepts that amended schedule of strata units under section 11.

-\*No date has been appointed for the coming into operation of this subsection as at 1st July 2008.
+(2) [Deleted by Act 35 of 2017 wef 01/02/2019]

-(3) Subsections (1) and (2) shall apply even where the owner developer of the development —
+(3) Subsection (1) applies even where the owner developer of the development —

 (a) intends to change the area of any lot or proposed lot within the development which has not been sold and such change does not result in a different aggregate share value for the development;